 - Navigate to the list of tapes either under Media Pools or under Libraries > LibraryName node > Media > Online.

-- Select a tape you want to verify and click Verify Tape on the ribbon.
-Alternatively, you can right-click the selected tape and select Verify from the shortcut menu.
+- Select a tape you want to verify and click Verify on the ribbon.
+Alternatively, you can right-click the selected tape and select Verify from the drop-down menu.

 If you want to simultaneously use several drives for tape verification, successively start separate tape verification jobs for different tapes.